phillipivan/companion-module-peavy-ratc/companion/HELP.md

 **Use V2**

-Disable to use RATCv1 commands.
+Disable to use RATC v1 commands.

 ### Actions